ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 ### What is RiotJS?

 [RiotJS](http://riotjs.com/) is "a user interface micro-library for web components."
-You use it like this:

 In RiotJS you make everything as web components.
 Web components are just a custom tag (like div, a, span, p, etc.) defined so that it has self contained javascript and CSS, like this: